United States Embassy DHS/USCIS Avenida Reforma 7-01 Zona 10 01010 Ciudad de Guatemala

+USCIS is not responsible for visa issuance.
 For in-depth information about visas, please check the Visa Services section of the U.S. Department of State website.

-USCIS Guatemala City is only accepting I-600 (Petition to Classify Orphan as an Immediate Relative) if the I-600A was originally submitted to the USCIS office having jurisdiction over the place of residence of the petitioners before April 1, 2008 and if the beneficiary child was born before December 31, 2007 and the case is considered grandfathered by the Guatemalan National Council on Adoptions (CNA).
+USCIS Guatemala City is only accepting Form I-600 (Petition to Classify Orphan as an Immediate Relative) if the Form I-600A was originally submitted to the USCIS office having jurisdiction over the place of residence of the petitioners before April 1, 2008 and if the beneficiary child was born before December 31, 2007 and the case is considered grandfathered by the Guatemalan National Council on Adoptions (CNA).

 The U.S. Citizenship and Immigration Services is not processing I-800A petitions because the Department of State is unable to verify, as required by Section 301(a) of the Intercountry Adoption Act (IAA), that the requirements of the Hague Adoption Convention have been met in cases from Guatemala.

 Information on intercountry adoptions and procedures may be found at the Department of State website and in the Adoption section on the USCIS website.

 For specific information regarding international adoptions in Guatemala, please visit the Guatemala section of the Department of State's website.

 U.S. citizens that have legally resided in Guatemala for at least 6 months may file Form I-130, Petition for Alien Relative at the Guatemala City office in person by scheduling an appointment free of charge at InfoPass, or by calling or emailing this office.